MileHacker Logo

 Shopping & Dining

 VVI offers duty-free shops, restaurants, and cafes.
-Terminal Bimodal has basic food stalls and small shops.
+Terminal Bimodal is equipped with basic food stalls plus boutiques.

 Financial Services